Q Fever

 - Muscle aches

-Transmission of fever:
+Transmission of Q Fever:

-- Inhalation of dust contaminated bacteria
+- Inhalation of dust-contaminated bacteria

 - Through animal feces